Media & Film Studies

 We aim to create media and cine literate students who can both actively read and decode written and visual texts allowing them to make independent, informed decisions regardless of source material, situation or technology in a fast paced and ever-changing digital world.

-The Media curriculum focuses on ensuring students are prepared for the world of work by teaching them the skills required, both practical and analytical, to ensure they can understand the requirements of project management, from the planning stage through to filming and editing a product for a client.
+The Media curriculum focuses on ensuring students are prepared for the world of work and further education/continued study by teaching them the skills required, both practical and analytical, to ensure they can understand the requirements of project management, from the planning stage through to filming and editing a product for a client.
 The course aims to develop students’ understanding of research, legal and ethical issues, teamwork and communication skills and promotes creativity in responses throughout.
 These concepts are revisited through a range of modules during both Key Stage 4 and 5 to ensure the learning is embedded and skills are successfully developed and understanding deepened.
-The department’s aim is to encourage and support every student’s creativity, emboldening them to thrive in the digital world beyond the protection of the educational setting.
+The department’s aim is to encourage and support every student’s creativity, emboldening them to thrive in the digital world using the skills and knowledge gained so they have confidence to cope with life beyond the school environment.

 The Film curriculum aims to broaden students’ understanding of cinema, both present day and historical, through a global approach to texts, alongside developing filmmakers of the future.
 The focus is on changing students’ perception of film viewing by encouraging them to become more actively engaged with a text, seeking to understand the factors behind the creation of meaning, from the use of micro elements to cultural and production considerations.
 The subject also encourages students’ own creativity through the opportunity to plan and produce their own film, giving them an insight into the required skills for the industry.

-The Media and Film Schemes of work are specifically designed to allow engagement for students of all ability levels by working on foundation skills for those that have not previously engaged with the subject before introducing more complex ideas once the foundation knowledge has been embedded.
-The interleaving design of the curriculum means topics are revisited through different modules/components, being addressed in further detail, allowing students to both further enhance their prior knowledge whilst also learning new skills.
+The Media and Film Schemes of work are specifically designed to allow engagement for students of all ability levels by working on foundation skills of micro analysis and core theory application for those that have not previously engaged with the subject before introducing more complex ideas once the foundation knowledge has been embedded.
+The interleaving design of the curriculum means topics are revisited through different modules/components, for example the BTEC Media KS5 Unit 8 Responding to a Commission exam revisits aspect of the previous Unit 4 Production Portfolio, being addressed in further detail, allowing students to both further enhance their prior knowledge whilst also learning new skills.

 Our schemes of work have been updated and will continue to be updated throughout the year to ensure suitability, accessibility and engagement for all students.
 These are also amended on an ongoing basis in both Media and Film to ensure new practical techniques are covered to allow students to make maximum progress.
 The re-introduction of the on-site practical masterclasses in techniques will allow students to further their progress and develop industry ready skills.